graphprotocol/contracts/packages/deploy/Design.md

 **TODO:** The following governance transactions are not yet implemented in this package:

-- Issuance Contract Upgrades: `GraphProxyAdmin2.upgrade()` for IssuanceAllocator implementations
+- Issuance Contract Upgrades: `GraphIssuanceProxyAdmin.upgrade()` for IssuanceAllocator implementations
 - Allocation Configuration: configure IssuanceAllocator allocation percentages via `setTargetAllocation()`
 - PilotAllocation deployment and configuration